Ghost in the Shell (2017 film): Release

 Ghost in the Shell was originally scheduled for release on April 14, 2017, by Walt Disney Studios Motion Pictures through their Touchstone Pictures banner.
-The film was part of DreamWorks' distribution deal with Walt Disney Studios, which began in 2009.
+The film was part of DreamWorks' distribution deal with the Walt Disney Studios, which began in 2009.
 In April 2015, Disney moved the film's North American release date to March 31, 2017, with Paramount Pictures handling international distribution.
 However, it was reported in September 2015 that DreamWorks and Disney would not renew their distribution deal, which was set to expire in August 2016.
-In January 2016, Disney dropped the film from its slate after DreamWorks finalized their distribution deal with Universal Pictures in December 2015.
+In January 2016, Disney dropped the film from its slate after DreamWorks finalized their distribution deal with Universal Pictures, via their new parent company Amblin Partners, in December 2015.
 Disney's distribution rights for the film were transferred completely to Paramount instead of Universal, with Paramount retaining Disney's release date of March 31, 2017.
 The film was not screened for critics before its release.

 Box office

 Ghost in the Shell grossed $40.5 million in the United States and Canada, and $129.2 million in other territories, for a worldwide gross of $169.8 million, against a production budget of $110 million.
 In North America, Ghost in the Shell opened alongside The Boss Baby and The Zookeeper's Wife, and was projected to gross around $25 million from 3,440 theaters in its opening weekend.
 It made $1.8 million from Thursday night previews and $7.7 million on Friday, which includes the preview number.
 The film opened to $19 million, finishing third at the box office, behind The Boss Baby and Beauty and the Beast.
 Deadline Hollywood attributed the poor opening to below-average critical reviews, an unclear marketing campaign, and no social media presence by Johansson.
 In its second weekend, the film grossed $7.4 million, dropping 60.4% and finishing 5th at the box office.

 Kyle Davies, domestic distribution chief for Paramount, felt the controversy around the casting had damaged reviews, and said: "...you're always trying to thread that needle between honoring the source material and mak[ing] a movie for a mass audience.
 That's challenging, but clearly the reviews didn't help."
 Conversely, Deadline argued that the negative critical assessment was due to the film being "cold, boring, thoughtless, and the same old next to its futuristic ancestors The Matrix and Blade Runner," and suggested that Paramount held the film from review because they "knew they had a lame duck."

 Japanese box office reception since the official release in the country, on April 7, was more positive, earning $3.3 million during its first three days in theaters.
 In Japan, Ghost in the Shell made it to second place, just behind Sing.
 In China, the film debuted at number one, grossing in $22.1 million and claiming the spot from Kong: Skull Island, which had held it for three weeks.
 It performed below already muted expectations, leading to the Chinese media calling it a flop.